StatuspageNZ/statuspage-backend/README.md

 # problems

-if you have a local mongodb running this will not work, if your on mac run this (FOR WALT LOL)
+if you have a local mongodb running this will not work, if your on mac run this (FOR WALT LOL) Screw you Will, I dont let it persist when not in use 😅(For Will)

 sudo service mongod stop